 The problem is: Cancer cells also take advantage of this continually open switch—constant mTOR signalling—in order to keep proliferating.

 Casein, according to T. Colin Campbell’s decades of research (“The China Study”), has demonstrated a “remarkable ability to promote cancer growth in test animals when consumed in excess of protein needs,” and in animal and cell studies, dietary restriction of methionine inhibits and reverses tumor growth.

 Both proteins, Melnik says, stimulate the production of hormones that indirectly activate more mTOR signaling–insulin and Insulin Growth Factor-1 (IGF-1).
 These hormones also send messages that signal cells, including cancerous ones, to grow and that lead to reductions in your Sex Hormone Binding Globulin, leaving estrogen and testosterone to circulate in your blood.

 High levels of IGF-1 have been associated with many cancers, including prostate and estrogen positive breast cancer.
-Cancers driven by androgens (yes, male hormones but they’ve been implicated in breast and ovarian cancer) may be particularly susceptible to dairy, Melnik suggests, because IGF-1 stimulates a very potent form of testosterone that activates mTOR signaling, and in what scientists call “cross-talk,” overactive mTOR signaling may then drive production of even more testosterone.
+Cancers driven by androgens may be particularly susceptible to dairy, suggests Melnik.
+(Yes, androgens are traditionally considered male hormones but they’ve been implicated in breast and ovarian cancer; the enzyme aromatase turns androgens into estrogens.)
+IGF-1 stimulates a very potent form of testosterone that activates mTOR signaling, and in what scientists call “cross-talk,” overactive mTOR signaling may then drive production of even more testosterone, he explains.